 Applying for a Stamp Visa

-What you can do before the visa application centres, Embassies and INIS re-open
+What you can do before the visa application centres and Embassies re-open

 We understand that the closure of these centres can cause delays and stress.
 There are teams in place to deal with visa applications quickly and in the meantime, we would encourage you to have all the necessary documentation ready.
 Keep the University or College you are interested in attending or have already applied to up-to-date on your Visa status.
 The Irish Universities and Colleges will be as flexible as they possibly can be.